Federal & State Grant Programs

 Federal Pell Grants and Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to U.S. citizens and eligible non-citizens who demonstrate exceptional financial need.
-For the 2013-2014 academic year, Federal Pell Grant awards ranged from $574 to $5,645 for students whose EFC did not exceed $5,081.
+For the 2014-2015 academic year, Federal Pell Grant awards range from $595 to $5,730.

 FSEOG funding is limited and students are encouraged to complete their FAFSA by our priority date of April 1 each year in order to be considered for these funds.
 FSEOG funding can range from $250 to $4,000 annually.
-Preference for FSEOG funding is given to students who are Pell Grant recipients with an EFC of $0.
+Preference for FSEOG funding is given to students who are Pell Grant recipients with an EFC = 0.

 The Iraq and Afghanistan Service Grant program provides awards to the children of a parent or guardian who served in the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of September 11, 2001.
 To qualify, the student must file a Free Application for Federal Student Aid and have been younger than 23 or enrolled in college at least part-time at the time of the parent’s or guardian’s death.

 Minnesota State Grants (MSG) are available to students who have a qualifying EFC based on their FAFSA results and are either a resident of the state of Minnesota or graduated from a Minnesota high school.

 Currently, eligible students may be considered for MSG funding during their first eight semesters of post-secondary education.